shova-niraula/JSExcercises/ReadMe.txt

-This is the collection of JS exercises.
+This is the collection of JS exercises